status26/riselocal/content/about/why/faster-results-at-lower-cost.md

 Getting things done is, at its core, is why local small business owners trust Rise Local.

-In short, Chomp, Chomp, Chomp instead of Blah, Blah, Blah has a more positive impact on your business.
+In short, more Chomp, Chomp, Chomp and less Blah, Blah, Blah will have a more positive impact on your business.